mw3i/mw3i.github.io/resources/cv.md

 ## matw7r -at- gmail -dot- com  • [google scholar](https://scholar.google.com/citations?hl=en&user=K2aW64EAAAAJ&view_op=list_works) • [open science foundation](https://osf.io/sw4z6/)

 My research interests focus on testing models of human cognition and behavior -- with the goal of understanding both the mechanistic and environmental constraints of our cognitive abilities.
+In particular, I'm very interested in the way information is structured in the human mind -- especially information best described by graphs / networks.
 I'm also interested in how large-scale sources of behavioral data (internet, social media, video games) could be used as tools for testing psychological theories.

 # Education